CDC Logo

 CDC stands for the Centers for Disease Control and Prevention.
 It is a national public health agency in the United States.
 The agency aims to protect public health and safety by controlling and preventing disease, injury, and disability.

 The CDC is based in Atlanta, Georgia, and is part of the Department of Health and Human Services.
-The brand focuses on many health issues, including infectious diseases, foodborne illnesses, environmental health, occupational safety, health promotion, injury prevention, and health education.
+The brand focuses on a range of health issues, including infectious diseases, foodborne illnesses, environmental health, occupational safety, health promotion, injury prevention, and health education.

 The agency conducts research, provides health and safety information, and responds to public health emergencies.
 The company also helps develop and implement public health policies and guidelines.